locxter/pmdrtmr-frontend/README.md

 ## Overview

+> Please keep in mind that this way my first try at building a client-server app and is **not my primary focus** anymore.

 ![Overview image](overview.png)

 This repository includes the frontend of my Pomodoro timer project pmdrtmr, which I build during my work placement at the [KDO](https://www.kdo.de/).